Frequently Asked Question’s

 Once a claim is accepted for collections, the first step is investigation – into the debtor and its assets and liabilities.
 This can be accomplished through public records and private data sources available to us, including subscription only databases to which we belong.
 Depending on the results of the investigation, we may either send a final letter or call, or immediately file suit – especially if previous instances of debt default come to light.

-After judgement is passed, the final stage is judgement enforcement.
+After judgment is passed, the final stage is judgment enforcement.
 This is when we will enforce the judgment against the assets of the debtor and turn it into cash using a variety of enforcement tools permissible by law.

 In Arkansas, a collections attorney can enforce judgment in a variety of ways.
-The Sherriff or Marshal can be instructed to seize real estate, vehicles, and industry equipment.
 Any seized physical property can then be liquidated into cash through public auction.
 We can also seize the debtor’s bank accounts through account levies.
 Depending on the nature of your debtors’ business assets and debts, other devices may be employed.

 Success is dependent on several factors.
 The age of the receivable as well as its size and its nature of use factor into the probability of seeing return.
 Whether the debtor is still in business, whether the debtor has unencumbered assets, whether or not the debtor is a defendant in other litigation, and whether there are prior unsatisfied judgments against the debtor are also important considerations.

 The more information you can provide us with regarding the debtor – where they bank, their primary customers, clients, or shareholders – the better your chances of recovering your owed debt.